minkeymouse/nowcasting-kr/STATUS.md

    - Verify table/figure formatting and placement
    - **Status**: Report content complete, ready for compilation

-**Current Status**: All critical tasks completed.
-Report content is complete with 29/36 results (80.6%).
+**Current Status**: All critical tasks completed (Phases 1-4).
+Report content is complete with 29 experiments (29/36 = 80.6%).
 All placeholder sections removed and replaced with actual results or documented limitations.
 Code finalized.
 Citations verified.
-Ready for PDF compilation (external dependency).
+All metric values verified and corrected to match aggregated_results.csv exactly.
+Ready for PDF compilation (external dependency - Phase 5).

 ## Experiment Configuration